thegocompany/.github/pull_request_template.md

 #### Checklist:

-- The title of this pull request is the branch name.
+- The title of this pull request is the same as the branch name.
 - I have performed a self-review of my code.
 - If it is a core feature, I have added thorough tests.
 - I have written simple, clean, performant code, which is well commented and linted.
+- I have added myself to the `Assignees` for this pull request.

 ---